kjac/FormEditor/Docs/reuse.md

 ## Tweaking the templates
 Once you've got the content all set up, you'll need to tell the Form Editor to use selected content (*My Reusable Form*) instead of the currently requested content.
 This is done by assigning the selected content to ```ViewBag.FormContent``` before calling the partial view that renders the form.

-The sample templates for [synchronous](../Source/Umbraco/Views/FormEditorSync.cshtml) and [asynchronous](../Source/Umbraco/Views/FormEditorAsync.cshtml) form postback have already been prepared for this.
+The [sample templates](Render.md) have already been prepared for this.

 ```cs
 // get the selected content that contains the form model